EgorRyndevich/Dialog-Modal/README.md

 Dialog Modal
-## Тема: Создание Макета
+## Topic: Layout Creation
-### Основные Задачи:
+### Main goals:
-- Сделать макет по примеру
+- Make a layout by example
-- Отсортировать селекторы классов CSS
+- Sort CSS class selectors
-- Все класы оформить по стилю БЭМ

-Перед вами представлен стандарный макет состоящий из простых стилей и свойст.
+- Arrange all classes according to the BEM style